ChristianRussell-ship-it/Individual-Project/proposal.md

 Step 4 - Weekly Summary Generation Through:
 - Graphs
 - Charts
-- # of a certain crime
+- number of a certain crime
 - this type of crime went up 10%

-4. Project Schedule
+# 4. Project Schedule
 Week 1: Experiment with a certain Neighborhood and test API Week 2: Clean the data and store the data
 Week 3-4: Start generating the graphs and visualizations and maybe show the results on a website using flask

-5. Collaboration:
+# 5. Collaboration:
 - I will be working by myself

-6. Risks and Limitations:
+# 6. Risks and Limitations:
 - Unfamiliarity with new API
 - How to make use of the Latitude and Longitude
 - Hard to vizualize the data

-7. Additional Course Content:
+# 7. Additional Course Content:
 - Python analysis tools (Pandas, datetime)
 - Maybe Matplotlib, Plotly